ksrir/Powerbi-projects-/README.md

 # Powerbi-projects-
-Created reports and Dashboards for end-to-end analysis PK
+Created reports and Dashboards for end-to-end analytics